Galway Arts Festival

 It’s not often you get a round-the-world yacht race, the Beach Boys, a festival of world traditions and a music day in the one place.
 It’s even more unusual for that one place to be one of the most perfectly intact

 walled cities in Europe.
-Along with all of the above, the Maritime Festival provides chances to visit the yachts and boats, too, and if you’re so inclined, we’d say the occasional Jack Sparrow impression would go down very well.
+Along with all of the above, the Foyle Maritime Festival provides the chance to visit the yachts and boats, too, and if you’re so inclined, we’d say the occasional Jack Sparrow impression would go down very well.